-Environment, health and safety issues should be considered in all demonstrations and appropriately addressed.
+Environment, health and safety issues shall be considered in all developments and appropriately addressed.

 An important element for the entire area of renewables will be the need for an increased understanding of risks in each area (whether technological, in business processes, for particular business cases, or otherwise), risk ownership, and possible risk mitigation.
 Proposals shall therefore include appropriate work packages on this matter.

-Proposals shall explicitly address performance and cost targets together with relevant key performance indicators and expected impacts.
-Industrial involvement in the consortia and explicit exploitation plans are a prerequisite.
-All proposals will have to include a work package on ’the business case’ of the technology solution being addressed.
-This work package has to demonstrate the business case of the technology solution and has to identify potential issues of public acceptance, market and regulatory barriers including standardisation needs, financing and other supply-side issues of relevance.
-It should also address, where appropriate, synergies between technologies (including those for storage), regional approaches and other socio-economic and environmental aspects from a life-cycle perspective (e.g. pollution and recycling).
-The current Manufacturing Readiness Level (MRL, see Annex to this work programme) and the activities needed to keep the MRL aligned with the advances in the TRL that will be undertaken in the proposal should also be indicated to ensure the potential for exploitation.
+Proposals shall explicitly address performance and cost targets together with relevant key performance indicators, expected impacts, as well as provide for development of explicit exploitation plans.
+Proposals should also indicate the current Manufacturing Readiness Level (MRL, see Annex to this work programme) and the activities needed to keep the MRL aligned with the advances in the TRL that will be undertaken in the proposal to ensure the potential for exploitation.

 Technological innovation related to the integration of renewable generation in the industrial and residential sectors can be addressed in the Energy Efficiency call or Smart Cities and Communities call.
 Improving the energy efficiency of district heating and cooling networks is addressed in the Energy Efficiency call.